IDX Identity Theft Protection Subscription and Pricing Options

 The family plan option is a smart choice if you have a family.
 Child identity theft is rare, but child identity monitoring is a nice safety net to have.
 Also, it goes without saying that signing up with identity protection for a spouse is important, too.

-Cyberscan also covers the Dark Web.
 If you’re not familiar, the Dark Web is a part of the internet that you need a special browser just to visit.
 Some Dark Web sites are perfectly safe and legal, but others aren’t.
-MyIDCare attempts to scan all known Dark Web hotspots.
+IDX attempts to scan all known Dark Web hotspots.
+That said, nobody actually knows how big the Dark Web is, so monitoring it is far from an exact science.2 Still, any amount of monitoring is better than no monitoring at all.

 FYI: Dark Web traffic is really hard to track, making it appealing to crooks.
 When personal information is bought and sold illegally on the web, the Dark Web is often where it happens.